Millrose Properties (MRP)

 Robert Nitkin, Chief Operating Officer

-Mr. Nitkin joined Kennedy Lewis in 2020 as a Managing Director, focusing on real estate and homebuilding sectors.
-Before joining Kennedy Lewis, he was an investment principal at GPS Investment Partners, an institutional investment firm.
-His earlier career included roles as an Associate in the Securities Division at Goldman Sachs & Co. and as a member of the Transaction Advisory group at Ernst and Young LLP.
+Robert Nitkin is the Chief Operating Officer of Millrose Properties.
+He joined Kennedy Lewis in 2020 and serves as a Managing Director, focusing on the firm's activities within the Real Estate and Homebuilding sectors.
+Before joining Kennedy Lewis, Mr. Nitkin was an investment principal at GPS Investment Partners ("GPS"), where he was responsible for evaluating and executing transactions across GPS's credit and private equity investment strategies.
+Prior to joining GPS in 2015, he was an Associate in the Securities Division at Goldman Sachs & Co.
+He also worked at Ernst and Young LLP as a member of the Transaction Advisory group.

 Adil Pasha, Chief Technology Officer